- Form Judicial_Adultes_2019_2020_FR [B10307]

-Buses arrive by 9:10 at which time students are let off into the schoolyard for 15 minutes of play.
+Buses arrive by 9:10 at which time students are let off into the schoolyard with the teachers on duty.

 Students then line up by class and go inside.

-During periods of bad weather, students walk directly from the buses through the front doors of the school and go directly to their classes.
+During periods of bad weather, students walk directly from the buses through the schoolyard to the back doors of the school and go directly to their classes.